kirilklein/corebehrt_phair/README.md

 - (pyarrow if parquet files are used)

 ## Getting Started
+1. Activate your virtual environment, e.g. conda activate myenv or source myenv/bin/activate for pip.
+2. From the root directory, run `pip install -e .` to install the package.
+3. Run the scripts in the following order to preprocess your data, train the model, and evaluate the results.
+   1. **Data Preparation**: `main_create_data`
+   2. **Model Pre-training**: `main_pretrain`
+   3. **Data Preparation for Fine-tuning**: `main_create_outcomes`
+   4. **Model Fine-tuning**: `main_finetune_cv`

+Scripts can be run from the root directory using the following command: `python -m ehr2vec.scripts.{script_name}` By default example configs are used.
+To use your own config, pass the path (relative to configs directory) to the config file as an argument,
+e.g. `python -m ehr2vec.scripts.main_pretrain --config_path my_config.yaml`

 ### Data Preparation
 To correctly prepare your data for processing, execute the scripts in the following order.
 Ensure your data adheres to the specified format before starting: